launchdarkly/hello-go/README.md

     export LAUNCHDARKLY_FLAG_KEY="my-boolean-flag"
     ```

-2. On the command line, run `go build`
+2. On the command line, run `go build`.
+Follow the instruction to run `go mod tidy` if `go build` said updates to go.mod is needed.

 3. Run `./hello-go`